ellymaimon/hulu-clone/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Description
 This project is a faithful clone of the Hulu website, built with Angular.
+Project is deployed via firebase at https://hulu-clone.firebaseapp.com/

 ## Specs
 ### Home Page (Logged Out)